CNMAT/morphograph/README.md

 3. cmake ..
 4. make

 The binary file will be in build/src.
+To launch:

+./morphograph

+The tool will produce a file called test.svg in the same folder.
+To test other samples, edit the main file.

 (c) 2021 by Carmine E. Cella